micku7zu/PixelAccessibilityLag/README.md

 Mirror: https://imgur.com/a/YGfXsKF

+# Steps to reproduce
+1. Install the dummy accessibility service APK from Github Releases: [pixel_6_accessibility_service_freeze_bug_v1.apk](https://github.com/micku7zu/PixelAccessibilityLag/releases/download/release/pixel_6_accessibility_service_freeze_bug_v1.apk)

+(or any Android Application with an Accessibility Service with "canPerformGesture" permission)

+2. Enable the accessibility service from Android Settings
+3. Use the phone normally and watch for 1-2 seconds freeze each time when the battery drops 1%

 # Credits
 [@Burrro - Xda](https://forum.xda-developers.com/m/burrro.3374622/) for reporting the bug and helping with investigation to find the root cause